-In the Image and Likeness of God: A Hope-Filled Anthropology.
+The fourth phase began in Crete in 2009.
+The ACC published its report, In the Image and Likeness of God: A Hope-Filled Anthropology, in 2015.

 This work of theological anthropology forms the foundation for further areas of work, especially in ethics.

-What it is about Creation is God's gift; the human person within the created order; of personhood and the dignity of each person, as well as the call to community, and the principle of the common good of all created things, are among the essential points of convergence.
+Creation is God's gift; the human person belongs within the created order; the dignity of each person, the call to community and the principle of the common good of all created things, are among the essential points of convergence.
 Some of the challenges that require further joint theological responses in our time have also been identified.
-The emphatic use of Hope-Filled' was deliberate - "we are fallen yet not forlorn."
-This Statement is significant in that wherever the Church in its different forms exists, there are human beings being robbed of dignity and indeed of the right to a full life.
-It is important that two of the largest groupings of Christians courageously state what is often ignored /denied, namely that every human being is created in the image and likeness of God and therefore has the right to enjoy a full life with the dignity and the freedoms that are inherently part of a just and equitable created order.
-Key quotations Orthodox and Anglicans, relying on Scripture and the common Christian tradition, understand the fundamental determining reality of the human person to be our relationship with the triune God.
-1 The full potential of the human person is revealed in Christ, by the Holy Spirit.
-2 Every person, made in God's image, is inexhaustible in meaning: no delineation of our human characteristics can fully describe the depths of our personhood.
+The emphatic use of 'Hope-Filled' was deliberate - 'we are fallen yet not forlorn'.
+This Agreed Statement is significant in that wherever the Church in its different forms exists, there are human beings who are being robbed of dignity and indeed of the right to a full life.
+It is important that two of the largest groupings of Christians courageously state what is often ignored or denied, namely that every human being is created in the image and likeness of God and therefore has the right to enjoy a full life with the dignity and the freedoms that are inherently part of a just and equitable created order.

+Orthodox and Anglicans, relying on Scripture and the common Christian tradition, understand the fundamental determining reality of the human person to be our relationship with the triune God.
+1

+The full potential of the human person is revealed in Christ, by the Holy Spirit.
+2

+Every person, made in God's image, is inexhaustible in meaning: no delineation of our human characteristics can fully describe the depths of our personhood.
 We are each of us a mystery to ourselves and to one another.
 We approach this mystery of personhood with a sense of awe and wonder.
-'Beloved, we are God's children now; what we will be has not yet been revealed' (1 Jn 3.2) 18 Christianity affirms the intrinsic value of the human person from the beginning to the end of life.
-29 Human dignity is given by God.
-Each human person is of absolute worth and is to be treated always as an end, not a means...
+'Beloved, we are God's children now; what we will be has not yet been revealed' (1 Jn 3.2).
+18

+Christianity affirms the intrinsic value of the human person from the beginning to the end of life.
+29

+Human dignity is given by God.
+Each human person is of absolute worth and is to be treated always as an end, not a means ...
 Protecting the intrinsic worth of each and every human being needs to be regarded as an obligation of the first order.
 We are called to support and protect the rights of all who are vulnerable, the refugee, the homeless, the orphan, the infirm, and the bereaved, and to ensure that all are provided with care, food, shelter, and clothing, and not left at risk of injury or death from neglect.
+30

-30 The significance of this Agreed statement A. All Churches are having to study ethical questions, and how they are tackled.
+A. All churches are having to study ethical questions and how they are tackled.
 This dialogue decided to do this from the foundation of theological anthropology and the Christian understanding of the human person.
 (ARCIC has started from ecclesiology and church structures.)

 B. How one understands the significance of the human person has massive consequences for how people are treated, and for ethics and politics.
 This text is the foundation for the rest of ICAOTD's work in this phase.

+C. It has been praised as a mature work of scholarship that also has a devotional character, and it has been well received by readers in both families of churches.

+Stewards of Creation: A Hope-Filled Ecology

-C. It has been praised as a mature work of scholarship that also has a devotional character, and it has been well received by readers in both families of Churches.
-In Canterbury in 2019 the Commission completed the next text, published by the ACC in 2020, and also on sale on Amazon: Stewards of Creation: A Hope-Filled Ecology, The Canterbury Agreed Statement.
+In Canterbury in 2019 the Commission completed the next text, published by the ACC in 2020 and also on sale on Amazon, Stewards of Creation: A Hope-Filled Ecology, the Canterbury Agreed Statement.